David L. Brainard: Retirement and death

 After leaving the Army, Brainard was appointed vice president of the Association of Army and Navy Stores, and was named to the association's board of directors.
 He remained active in these roles until his death.

 He was elected an honorary member of the American Polar Society in 1936, on his 80th birthday.
+He was a Freemason, and belonged to Marathon Lodge No. 438 in Marathon, New York.

 Brainard died at Walter Reed Army Medical Center in Washington, D.C. on March 22, 1946.
 He was buried at Arlington National Cemetery.
 He was the last survivor of the Greely Arctic Expedition.

 Awards

 Military awards

 The Purple Heart medal was created in 1932.
 On January 27, 1933, Brainard received the award for wounds he sustained at the Battle of Little Muddy Creek on May 7, 1877.
 His was one of only two Purple Hearts known to have been awarded for the American Indian Wars, because posthumous awards were not authorized and eligible individuals had to proactively submit applications.

-Including the Purple Heart, Brainard's military awards and decorations included:
+In addition to the Purple Heart, Brainard's military awards and decorations included: